MileHacker Logo

 Public Transportation Overview

 The Tuamotu Islands do not feature formal public transit systems.
 This means no metro, no trams, and no organized public bus routes on the atolls.
 On some larger atolls like Rangiroa, locals might offer shared rides in private vehicles.
-These are frequently informal arrangements for a small fee.
+These are regularly informal arrangements for a small fee.

 Transit Notes